 To facilitate the process of defining shapes with content modeling, Crystallize has added a content modeling design system in Figma.
 To give you a better idea on how to use it for your project, we've written a detailed post explaining it.

 Shapes are the building blocks in information architecture.
 The shapes define which fields are available in your product, document or folders.
-A properly designed information architecture allows for building out rich customer experiences as well as simple re-use of product content and marketing content across any channel.
+A properly designed information architecture allows for building out rich customer experiences as well as simple re-use of product and marketing content across any channel.